5 treatments for tired eyes

 4. Apply warm and cool compresses

-Tired eyes often can be relieved with warm and cool compresses placed on your eyes.
+Tired eyes can often be relieved with warm and cool compresses placed on your eyes.
 This remedy will not only improve the appearance of your eyes, but it feels great and gives you a chance to pamper yourself.

 Here’s what to do: Place a warm compress over your eyes to relax your eye muscles.
 Then place a cool compress on your eyes to increase the blood flow to your eyes.
 This reduces the swelling and puffiness and makes your eyes appear more alert and awake.